Full Text: <667>

 Open peer comments

-Frontiers of Information Technology & Electronic Engineering
+ENGINEERING Information Technology & Electronic Engineering

 Accepted manuscript available online (unedited version)

-Physics informed neural networks for the prediction of robot dynamics considering motor and external force couplings
+Physics-informed neural networks for the prediction of robot dynamics considering motor and external force couplings

 Author(s): Fengyu SUN, Shuangshuang WU, Zhiming LI, Peilin XIONG, Wenbai CHEN